 The insurance aspects of the “One Belt, One Road infrastructure expansion” fuels such moves, as insurers will be involved in such claims, as does the arrival of litigation funding in enabling claims to be bought more easily and cost-effectively.

-In addition to Professor Robert Merkin QC and Mary Thomson, the Steering Committee comprises: Denis Brock, the managing partner of O’Melveny & Myers and Law Society of Hong Kong Council member, Kelly Wong, the head of claims at AIG Hong Kong, Peter Tam, chief executive of the Hong Kong Federation of Insurers, Joe Liu, managing counsel at the Hong Kong International Arbitration Centre, Giovanna Kwong, a partner at Stephenson Harwood, and Tow Lu Lim of Mayer Brown JSM, Kieran Humphrey, Counsel at O’Melveny & Myers, Marina Kofman, international Arbitrator practitioner and Stephen Chu, barrister, chartered arbitrator, insurance & reinsurance specialist.
+In the first half of 2021 Stephen Chu, barrister, chartered arbitrator, insurance & reinsurance specialist succeeded Mary Thomson in the role of Chair of the Steering Committee, with Mary becoming Immediate Past Chair.
+The remainder of the Steering Committee otherwise remains unchanged comprising Denis Brock, the managing partner of O’Melveny & Myers and Law Society of Hong Kong Council member, Kelly Wong, the head of claims at AIG Hong Kong, Peter Tam, chief executive of the Hong Kong Federation of Insurers, Joe Liu, managing counsel at the Hong Kong International Arbitration Centre, Giovanna Kwong, a partner at Stephenson Harwood, and Tow Lu Lim of Mayer Brown JSM, Kieran Humphrey, Counsel at O’Melveny & Myers, and Marina Kofman, international Arbitrator practitioner.

 Each member of the Executive Committee, identified below, has an assigned role.